LeetLLM

 Practice extension

-Add a third policy row for a sealed return window and a second rejected answer that invents a refund.
+Add a third policy row for a source-citation requirement and a second rejected answer that invents automatic approval.
 Extend filter-grounded-sft-rows.py to print which required fact is missing or which forbidden claim was found.
 Then add its accepted answer to the rendering and label-building labs.
-You should be able to show exactly which assistant tokens become supervised targets and exactly which evidence allowed the row into training.
+Show exactly which assistant tokens become supervised targets and exactly which evidence allowed the row into training.

 Next Step